hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

 ## Prerequisites

-To configure tab as additional capability, please make sure:
+Before configuring a tab as an additional capability, please ensure that:

 - You have a Teams application and its manifest.
 - You have a Microsoft 365 account to test the application.

-Before going on, we strongly suggest you should create and go through a Tab app with Teams Toolkit.
+Prior to continuing, we strongly recommend creating and going through a Tab app with Teams Toolkit.
-Create a Tab app with Teams Toolkit(https://learn.microsoft.com/microsoftteams/platform/toolkit/create-new-project?pivots=visual-studio-code)
+To create a Tab app with Teams Toolkit, please visit [Tab app with Teams Toolkit](https://learn.microsoft.com/microsoftteams/platform/toolkit/create-new-project?pivots=visual-studio-code)

-Following are the steps to configure Tab capability:
+The following steps outline how to configure the Tab capability:

 1. [Configure Tab capability in Teams application manifest](#configure-tab-capability-in-teams-application-manifest).
 1. [Setup local debug environment](#setup-local-debug-environment).
 1. [Move the application to Azure](#move-the-application-to-azure).

-You can always find a complete example here for your reference.
-[Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab).
+For a complete example, please refer to [Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab).

 ## Configure Tab capability in Teams application manifest

-1. You can configure your tab within group or channel, or personal scope in you Teams application manifest `appPackage/manifest.template.json`.
+1. To configure your tab within a group or channel, or personal scope in your Teams application manifest `appPackage/manifest.json`, follow these examples:
     Examples:
     ```
       "staticTabs": [